Jerry Reynolds (American football)

 Jerry Bradford Reynolds (born April 2, 1970) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Dallas Cowboys and the New York Giants.
 He played college football for the UNLV Rebels.

-Early years
+Early life

 Reynolds attended Highlands High School.
 He walked-on at the University of Nevada, Las Vegas.
 As a freshman, he appeared in 8 games.
 As a sophomore, he became a starter at right tackle, missing the last game with a back bruise.
 He started 21 games over his final two seasons.

 Professional career

 Cincinnati Bengals

 Reynolds was selected by the Cincinnati Bengals in the sixth round (184th overall) of the 1994 NFL draft.
-On August 28, he was waived and signed to the practice squad two days laters.
+On August 28, he was waived and signed to the practice squad two days later.

 Dallas Cowboys

 On November 1, 1994, he was signed by the Dallas Cowboys from the Bengals' practice squad, after Erik Williams suffered a season-ending knee injury in a car accident.
 He was a backup player and was released on August 27, 1995.